Business Energy Comparison

 This is a problem if you have just moved to new premises or don't have a recent utility bill.
 In this case, you can contact the Meter Point Administration service.
 They will provide you with the details of your gas supplier and local electricity distribution company.

-If you move into new premises then a deemed contract will normally be in place.
-This can be for gas, electricity or both if you have not agreed a contract with a supplier.
-A deemed contract may also exist If an existing contract has come to an end but the customer continues to consume energy.
+If you move into new business premises, then a deemed contract will normally be in place from the former occupant’s or developer’s chosen supplier.
+This can be for gas, electricity or both if you have not agreed a different contract with a supplier.
+A deemed contract may also exist if an existing contract has come to an end but the customer continues to consume energy.
 Costs of deemed contracts are on average 80% more than rates charged in a negotiated contract.
 Around 10% of micro-businesses are on deemed contracts.

 A Change of Tenancy occurs when your company is moving into or out of commercial premises.

-As a new tenant, you must agree to a new contract either with the existing supplier or a new supplier of your choice.
-You may decide to use a price comparison site to search for a a new energy supplier deal.
+As a new tenant, you must agree to a new contract either with the existing business energy supplier or a new supplier of your choice.
+You may decide to use a price comparison site to compare business energy quotes.
 They can even help you seek a more competitive tariff with the existing provider.
 If you are the tenant moving out, you must keep your supplier informed of your situation.

 Yes.
 If you decide to switch your provider, you must inform your existing supplier.
 You can do this directly.
 Alternatively, your comparison company or third-party intermediary (TPI) can do it for you.
 In this case, you must sign and supply a Letter of Authority (LoA).